 Sign.Me.
 Up.
 I will run ’til I fall to the ground.

-So, 11 weeks after I started the program to begin with, I started all over again from the very beginning and I started "week 4" this morning.
+So, 11 weeks after I started the program, to begin with, I started all over again from the beginning and I started “week four” this morning.

-And I have to really push myself to get outta bed early to do it.
+It is hard and I have to push myself to get out of bed early to do it.

 But I am doing it.

-And I plan to run/jog/walk/ gasp my way through a 5k in September.
+And I plan to run/jog/walk/ gasp my way through a 5k race in September.

-On a sidenote, I am still friends with the besties above.
+On a side note, I am still friends with Rebecca above.